 OPPD officials have pointed out the teamwork between the utility and the vendor as benefitting both companies as well as the environment.

-Along with Headwaters’ technologies, the company has opened up new markets available to OPPD in Iowa and Kansas by transferring ash to off-site storage facilities whereas it was previously only stored on site and sold in Nebraska.
+Headwaters’ has opened up new markets available to OPPD in Iowa and Kansas by transferring ash to off-site storage facilities.
+It was previously only stored on site and sold in Nebraska.

-Parra said about 50 percent of the fly ash at NOS is being used for ready mix concrete and the rest is being used for various soil stabilization projects.
+Parra said about 50 percent of the fly ash at NOS is being used for ready mix concrete.
+The rest is used for various soil stabilization projects.

 The fly ash from NCS is used mostly for soil stabilization, with a smaller portion used for concrete.

-Currently, none of the fly ash from NCS Unit 2 is used due to the high lime content in the fly ash – a byproduct of the dry scrubber system used to reduce sulfur dioxide emissions.
+None of the fly ash from NCS Unit 2 is currently used due to its high lime content.
+This is a byproduct of the dry scrubber system used to reduce sulfur dioxide emissions.

 OPPD is working on a lime optimization project to reduce the amount of lime needed to reduce sulfur dioxide emissions, which could save the utility money and open up beneficial uses for that unit’s fly ash.